AdrianSchneider/Qissues-Legacy/README.md

 ## Installation

 Clone or download the repository, and run `make`.
-This will install it in the current directory to play with.
-To make it globally available, run `make install`.
+This will create a `qissues.phar` build in the current directory.

+### Adding it to your $PATH
+`make install` will move the phar build to `~/bin/qissues` so it's always accessible as `qissues`.
 If you don't already have `~/bin` in your path, you can add it via:

     export PATH="$PATH":~/bin

-After that, run `qissues` from the root of a project.

 ## Project Setup

-To use qissues with a project, create a `.qissues` file in the root of it.
-It's also a good idea to add it to your `~/.gitignore`.
-The config file is YML format, and you can see a configuration reference by looking at the `config/*.yml files`.

-Example Configuration:

-    tracker: github
-    github.repository: "AdrianSchneider/Qissues"
-    github.username: "YourAccount"
-    github.password: "YourPassword"
+Qissues operates by checking for a `.qissues` file in the root of a project.
+You can generate one via

+    `qissues init`

-It's advised to also create a `~/.qissues` file for credentials and non project-specific configuration.
+That will create the config file, ready for editing and with all of the tracker-specific options added as a reference.
+It's also advised to create a `~/.qissues` file for credentials and non project-specific configurations.
+Be sure to add `.qissues` to your `~/.gitignore` file to prevent accidentally committing it.

 ## Usage